dbohlender/canfar.github.io/docs/tutorial.md

 condor_status [username]
 {% endhighlight %}

-If your job  is running (job status is R), you can connect to your running job:
+If your job is running (job status is `R`), you can connect to your running job:

 {% highlight bash %}
 condor_ssh_to_job JOB_ID
 {% endhighlight %}

-and you'll end up in the `$TMPDIR`  directory, but a different one than during interactive session.
+and you will end up in the `$TMPDIR`  directory, but a different (dynamically created) one than during interactive session.
 The interesting files are:

 - `_condor_stderr` on the VM will become `mytutorial.err` on the login host
 - `_condor_stdout` on the VM will become `mytutorial.out` on the login host
 - `condor_exec.exe` was your script `mytutorial.bash`

-Once you have no more jobs on the queue, check the logs and output files `mytutorial.*` on the login host, and check on your VOSpace browser all the 3 generated catalogues have been uploaded.
+Once you have no more jobs in the queue, check the logs and output files `mytutorial.*` on the login host, and check on your VOSpace browser.
+All 3 of the generated catalogues should have been uploaded.

 You are done!

 {% include backToTop.html %}